edwiny/progref/design_patterns/design_principles.md

 ## Favour Composition over Inheritance

-Composition establishes a HAS-A relationship between classes.
+Composition establishes a HAS-A relationship between classes (where Inheritance creates a IS-A  relationship).

+Classes should achieve code reuse using composition rather than inheritance from a superclass.

-## Program to an interface, not an implemenmtation
+## Program to an interface, not an implementation

+Clients remain unaware of the specific types of objects they use, as long as the objects adhere to the interface that the clients expect.

 ## Encapsulates what varies